AdaCore/spark2014/docs/ug/alfa.rst

 Rationale
 ---------

-Alfa is intended to be the largest possible subset of Ada amenable to automatic proving.
-In the context of Ada 2012, aspects are natural means of expressing important features such as subprogram contracts or test case definitions, so in that context, Alfa is best described as a subset of Ada 2012.
-That being said, nothing from Ada 2012 is essential for Alfa, and in particular for legacy applications, Alfa can be described as a subset of other Ada versions (83, 95, 2005).
-Specific GNAT pragmas can be used to replace the important features mentioned earlier.
+Alfa is a subset of Ada 2012 described in the Alfa Reference Manual.
+It is intended to be the largest possible subset of Ada amenable to automatic proving.

+In the context of Ada 2012, aspects are natural means of expressing important features such as subprogram contracts or test case definitions, so Alfa is defined in terms of these Ada 2012 features.
+For legacy applications, GNATprove and GNATtest also support other Ada versions (83, 95, 2005), where specific GNAT pragmas can be used to replace the important features mentioned above.

 Alfa is meant to facilitate the expression of functional properties on Ada programs, so that these properties can be verified either by testing or by